OpenRefine/openrefine.org/docs/technical-reference/code-contributions.md

 - Create a git branch for your fix.
 The name of your branch should contain the issue number, and a few words to describe the topic of the fix, for instance "issue-1234-columnize-layout".

-- If you made Java changes, run linting to make sure they conform to our code style, with `mvn formatter:format`.
+- If you made Java changes, run linting to make sure they conform to our code style, with `mvn formatter:format impsort:sort`.

 - Commit your changes, using a message that contains one of the special words "closes" and "fixes" which are detected by Github, followed by the issue number, e.g. "closes #1234" or "fixes #1234", this will link the commit to the issue you are working on.